 • Collaboration: An empowered and engaged community that collaborates across sectors to define problems and work on solutions.
 Proposals will be rated according to how well the roles and responsibilities among all collaborative partners are articulated and the strength of documentation supporting the collaboration/partnership.

 • Thriving Nonprofit Sector: Build organizations’ infrastructure in support of long-term growth, sustainability, and better mission fulfillment

 2. Sustainability: To what degree is the project likely to be sustainable and “live on” beyond the grant period?
 How does the organization intend to continue the funded program/project after the Foundation’s support ends?
 Does the organization have philanthropic support from its Board or leadership?

 3. Long-term Impact: To what degree will the investment strengthen the capacity of the organization to achieve long-term results? (capacity building) To what degree will the project have a long-term impact on Evanston? (program)

-4. Organization Suitability: How well does the organization demonstrate an understanding of the challenge and opportunity in Evanston, specifically the current Evanston resources available and the population served?
+4. Organization Suitability: Capacity Building: Will it advance their ability to extend their mission?
+Program: How well does the organization demonstrate an understanding of the challenge and opportunity in Evanston, specifically the current Evanston resources available and the population served?
 Does the organization demonstrate their capacity and qualification to undertake this work?
 Is the organization making steps towards a leadership reflective of the demographics it serves?
-How does this proposed program fit within their mission? (program) Will it advance their ability to extend their mission? (capacity building)
+How does this proposed program fit within their mission?

 5. Goals, Measurement Plan, Timeline: Are there specific and realistic goals, a basis on which to track progress and measure success, and a reasonable timeframe?